 The image quality is consistently impressive.
 As a portrait lens, the 105mm delivers smooth bokeh.
 At macro distances, backgrounds are beautifully smooth.

-But it’s nothing that detracts from the overall result.
-Any distortion can be dealt with in-camera automatically or with presets in post.
+The focus is sharp, even wide open at f/2.8.
+As you’d expect, the image softens at the narrow end of the aperture range.
+But it doesn’t detract from the overall result.
+Any distortion can be dealt with automatically in-camera or with presets in post.

-Perhaps because the lens is naturally-fast, Sigma hasn’t included image stabilization.
-This is partly compensated in most Sony cameras by the excellent in-body system.
-But it seems a bold choice.
+Perhaps because the lens is naturally fast, Sigma hasn’t included image stabilization.
+This is partly compensated in most Sony cameras by the excellent in-body IS system, but it seems like a bold choice.

 Focus is smooth and fast.
-And can be limited to ignore far distance or macro to suit your needs.
+And it can be limited to ignore far or macro distances to suit your needs.

 There is a programmable button.
-It is an AF lock button by default, but you can program it from the camera according to preference.
+It is an AF lock button by default, but you can program it from the camera according to your preferences.

-Finally, one of the features that many photographers will appreciate is the aperture ring.
-This can be set at “A” for automatic control.
-Or it can be manually adjusted.
+Finally, many photographers will appreciate the aperture ring.
+This can be set at “A” for automatic control or manually adjusted.

-By the magic of haptic engines, it can click every one-third of a stop.
-Or it can be smooth according to how you program it.
+The magic of haptic engines allows it to click every one-third of a stop or be smooth, depending on how you program it.

 There is much to love about the Sigma 105mm f/2.8 Art DG if you’re looking for a portrait or macro lens for your Sony E-mount camera.